 Lately, I’ve been thinking more and more about thoughtful environments – both living and working – and Ruth‘s Perth home and philosophy epitomize this idea perfectly.
 From concept to actual daily use, this is one thoughtful home, work space, and family.
 It will make you rethink your home office and the size of your dining room table!
 Also, you will probably want floor-to-Everest-high-ceiling bookshelves.
 And a ladder.
 You’ll see.
 Please enjoy the tour, Friends.

-A: I live here with my husband Phil and our five children.
+Hello.
+I live here with my husband Phil and our five children.
 For his day job, Phil is a project manager in the oil and gas industry, and at home he is the house-builder, gardener, caretaker, washing-line maker, story-reader and splinter-remover, and the one who usually tucks most of our children (ages ten, eight, five, three, and eight months) into bed at night.
 In our four sons and one daughter we are blessed with children who play really well by themselves and all together.
 No one is ever short of a play mate at our house!

-A: After carrying out extensive renovations on our first home (while living there), we were excited about building a new home without having to live in building mess.
+After carrying out extensive renovations on our first home (while living there), we were excited about building a new home without having to live in building mess.
 Our first home was lovely, but required a lot of energy to keep it comfortable.
 One of our main aims was to build a home which maintained a comfortable and constant temperature all year without the help of air conditioners or heating.
 That would have been much simpler if we didn’t also have a whole range of design elements and principles that we wanted to include, as well.
 Things like having windows on at least two sides of every room, and having connection between the upstairs and downstairs spaces, to name a few!

 During the design phase we continually reminded each other to think outside the square, especially with regard to room shapes, materials, and storage solutions.
 Inspired by magazines and books, we did all the design work ourselves, including drawing up the plans.
 Phil even built a to-scale Lego model to help us visualize how it would look.
 We had a long list of wishes for our house.
 Designing it took one and a half years, but we managed to include most of our wishes.